What Are the Doses of Sildenafil?

 There are also extra things to consider to get the most out of your treatment.

-- The dosage can be increased to 100mg - if the desired effect of the 50mg is not strong enough for you
+- The dose can be increased to 100mg - if the desired effect of the 50mg is not strong enough for you

-- It can be decreased to 25mg - if you experience unwanted side effects from the 50mg dosage
+- It can be decreased to 25mg - if you experience unwanted side effects from the 50mg dose

-How will I know which dosage I need? – a doctor will be able to tell you after an assessment.
-The dosage that you are prescribed will depend on age, gender, medical condition, and use of any other medication that may interact.
+How will I know which dose I need? – a doctor will be able to tell you after an assessment.
+The dose that you're prescribed will depend on age, gender, medical condition, and use of any other medication that may interact.

-Is Sildenafil stronger than Viagra? – because these medications have the same active ingredient; Sildenafil prescribed dosages are the same as Viagra prescribed dosages.
-You can get each of them in all three dosages.
+Is Sildenafil stronger than Viagra? – because these medications have the same active ingredient, Sildenafil, prescribed doses are the same as Viagra prescribed doses.
+You can get each of them in all three doses.
 New Viagra Connect is only available in the 50mg dosage right now.

 How does dosage affect treatment?

-- Increasing the dosage of Sildenafil can increase the chance of success but increases the risk of side effects
+- Increasing the dose of Sildenafil can increase the chance of success but increases the risk of side effects

-- Decreasing the dosage of Sildenafil can decreases the chance of success but also decreases the risk of side effects
+- Decreasing the dose of Sildenafil decreases the chance of success but also decreases the risk of side effects

 - Chest pains